Line’s holographic Gatebox robot hints at the virtual assistants of the future

 That Line is now launching a mass-market version of the Gatebox (GTBX-100) should come as little surprise, given its recent activities.
 However, a bigger surprise here is that the Gatebox doesn’t yet run on the Clova virtual assistant.
 In fact, the Gatebox doesn’t strictly use any artificial intelligence at the moment, instead leveraging a form of pattern recognition to interact with users.

 While the upgraded Gatebox has been given a complete redesign at the hardware level, according to Line, it is still fairly limited in its capabilities.
 You can get weather and news alerts, basic information recall from the internet, and some remote control functionality for devices located in the same room.
-You can’t yet ask Hikari to play your favorite song or turn your lights on.
+You can’t yet ask Hikari to play your favorite songs.

 The unit sports two microphones, which are embedded in the top of the Gatebox and should allow owners to converse with the virtual assistant from greater distances than was possible with the previous limited models.
-There is also an on-board motion detector that allows Hikari Aizuma to detect faces and movement and thus engage with her owner.
+There is also an onboard motion detector that allows Hikari Azuma to detect faces and movement and thus engage with her owner.
 This means she can greet someone when they walk into the room and detect a smile.

 In the future, we’re told, the Gatebox will integrate with Clova, at which point much greater functionality will be rolled out, including deeper integrations with third-party services.